Track Changes: A Handbook for Art Criticism

 Edited by Mira Dayal and Josephine Heston

-Critics who “have an agenda” are admonished for putting social, ideological, or political concerns ahead of honest judgments.
-But are judgments ever neutral?
-How can agendas productively heighten the stakes and impact of criticism?
-In Track Changes: A Handbook for Art Criticism, twenty-five art writers and editors share strategies for critical writing and editing that show how articulating goals and values can lead to more thoughtful publishing practices and actively challenge structural inequalities within the art world.
+In Track Changes: A Handbook for Art Criticism, twenty-five art writers and editors share strategies for critical writing and editing that encourage solidarity and reparative decision-making to actively challenge structural inequalities within the art world.

 Perfect bound, 5 1/4 x 8 1/2".